LanguidBasil/Minesweeper/README.md

 In this game board is 10 by 10 cells with 10 bombs on it.
 To find all you have 60 seconds

 Controls:
-left mouse button  - open cell right mouse button - flag cell
+- left mouse button  - open cell
+- right mouse button - flag cell

+This repository depends on [my event system](https://github.com/LanguidBasil/Event-System)